 Henry, the hero, is a man who has been to war and is trying to reconcile the horrors he experienced in war to everyday life in his village.
 He also realizes he’s now entered a new war zone; one between the millers and weavers.
 I like that Henry realizes that the things he thought mattered before the war–a beautiful wife, possessions and power–don’t really matter.
 Now he wants safety, security, happiness, justice, hope and forgiveness.
 He is such a kind man.
 He and Kate are caught in the middle of their families’ battles.

 Can these star crossed lovers be together?
 Will they forgo loyalty to their family for love?
 You will just have to read to find out!

 Content: This is a clean read with a PG rating for some mild content.
 Some examples of the content are: men drink ale; talk of brandy and smoking a pipe; talk that a woman has disgraced herself by getting pregnant out of wedlock; a man uses snuff; it is said that a man curses, but the words are not actually written; a man seems to have PTSD from war.

-Rating: I give this book 5 stars!
+Rating: I give this book 4 stars.

 About the Author:

-To visit her website click here
+To visit the author's website click here